utlib/collections-uoft/docs/documentation/adding-new-collections.md

 ## How to request a Collections U of T repository...

-{: .note }
-> ***From July 2024 to Summer 2025 the Collections U of T service will be operating in maintenance mode with reduced staff capacity.
-You can still submit a request for a new repository but the service will not be adding and onboarding new repositories until Fall 2025.***

 Email [digitalinitiatives@library.utoronto.ca](mailto:digitalinitiatives@library.utoronto.ca) with the following information:

 * Title of the new top-level collection (usually the name of the library/archives)